twilio/twilio-go/twilio/rest/chat/v2/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateRoleParams struct
+Other parameters are passed through a pointer to a UpdateRoleParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **Permission** | **[]string** | A permission that you grant to the role.
 Only one permission can be granted per parameter.
 To assign more than one permission, repeat this parameter for each permission value.
 Note that the update action replaces all previously assigned permissions with those defined in the update action.
 To remove a permission, do not include it in the subsequent update action.
 The values for this parameter depend on the role&#39;s &#x60;type&#x60;.

 ### Return type